 Common houseplants -- and a few others that you may bring into your home -- can be hazardous to your cat's health:

 Some chemicals taste especially good to cats.
-To prevent accidental pet poisoning, keep these and all chemicals locked away:
+To keep him safe, keep any chemicals locked away, especially:

 - De-icing salts (which pets may walk through, then lick from their pads)

-These common household items can choke or strangle your cat.
-Some may even lead to intestinal blockages.
+Watch out for common household items that can choke or strangle your cat.
+Some may even block his intestines if he swallows them.